nileshhshinde29/myNotes/notes/Vue /chits.md

 **7. How does Vue.js support form input validation?**
-Vue.js provides a built-in form input validation mechanism through the v-model directive, along with the use of HTML5 validation attributes like required, min, max, etc. Additionally, you can define custom validation logic using computed properties or methods.
+- Vue.js provides a built-in form input validation mechanism through the v-model directive, along with the use of HTML5 validation attributes like required, min, max, etc. Additionally, you can define custom validation logic using computed properties or methods.

 **8. Explain Vue.js single-file components (SFC).**
-    -Combination of HTML, JavaScript, and CSS code, all in a single file.
+- Combination of HTML, JavaScript, and CSS code, all in a single file.
-    -They encapsulate the template, script, and style of a component.
+- They encapsulate the template, script, and style of a component.
-    -easy to manage and reuse components.
+- easy to manage and reuse components.